lamy101/lamy101/README.md

 <h2>$ whoami</h2>
 <br>
 My name is Lamyae.
-I will be using this GitHub account to document my progress in AI Security, Cloud Security, Bug Bounty and Python automation.
+This GitHub is where I document my journey in AI Security, Cloud Security, Bug Bounty, and Python automation.
+I use it to showcase hands-on labs, projects, and continuous learning as I grow my technical skills in cybersecurity.
 <br>

 <br>